jacobdweightman/jacobdweightman.github.io/_posts/2025-08-01-noiseless-fhe.md

 right?
 Well, this is possible _today_, and its getting more and more practical all the time thanks to hard-working cryptographers and compiler engineers.

-Now let's make the a bit more precise.
-An "ordinary" encryption scheme has three
-parts: a procedure to generate a _secret key_ that is necessary to encrypt and decrypt data, and then of course the actual procedures to do the actual _encrypting_ and _decrypting_.
+Now let's make the idea a bit more precise.
+An "ordinary" encryption scheme has three parts: a procedure to generate a _secret key_ that is necessary to encrypt and decrypt data, and then of course the actual procedures to do the actual _encrypting_ and _decrypting_.
 The original data we call a _plaintext_, and the encrypted data we call a _ciphertext_.
 There are encryption schemes that use different keys for encryption and decryption, called asymmetric- or public-key